iluwatar/java-design-patterns/slob/README.md

 ## Explanation

-* Forest here represents the object graph.
+* The Forest here represents the object graph.
 * A forest contains animals and plants.
 As is in real life the forest object contains plants and animals where some animals eat other animals and some eat only plants.